wp-plugins/fv-antispam/readme.txt

 == Changelog ==

+= 1.8.2 =

+* New function - redirect pingbacks and trackbacks notifications to different email address
+* Or disable pingbacks and trackbacks notifications at all.

 = 1.8.1 =

-Bugfix for some templates.
+* Bugfix for some templates.

 = 1.8 =

-First public release
+* First public release

 == Screenshots ==